assembler-institute/mysql-basics/README.md

 ../bin/mysql -u username -p
 ```

-we should be able to enter the password now, press enter and voilà, we shoul enter our user.
+we should be able to enter the password now, press enter and voilà, we should enter our user account.

 Next you need to download a tool to help you out with the visualization of the database and its tables.
 I used phpMyAdmin.
 It is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
 There are other softwares such as workbench but it doesn't work that well in mac.